 Similar Charges That Appear on Credit Card Statements

-- Subscription services: Prime Video 888 802 3080 WA charge — Amazon’s streaming service descriptor that confuses many cardholders
+- Subscription services: Prime Video 888 802 3080 WA charge — Amazon’s streaming service descriptor that includes a phone number and state code, just like hum compben e mer

-- Unknown merchants: Beck Services Inc charge on debit card — another frequently misidentified billing entry
+- Unknown merchants: Beck Services Inc charge on debit card — another frequently misidentified billing entry that turns out to be a legitimate service

-- Cryptic descriptors: Hvublxa5dzwrgk7 charge on credit card — an extreme example of garbled merchant naming
+- Cryptic descriptors: Hvublxa5dzwrgk7 charge on credit card — an extreme example of garbled merchant naming that makes hum compben look straightforward by comparison

 Sources & References

-- Consumer Financial Protection Bureau — How to Dispute a Credit Card Charge
+- Consumer Financial Protection Bureau — How to Dispute a Credit Card Charge (FCBA Guide)

 - Federal Trade Commission — Fair Credit Billing Act (Full Text)